daniellenguyen/composer/README.txt

 README:

 The purpose of this program is to create a product where users can interact with compositions of music.

+To Run from using the command line: java -jar MusicEditor.jar mary-little-lamb.txt console java -jar MusicEditor.jar mary-little-lamb.txt midi java -jar MusicEditor.jar mary-little-lamb.txt gui java -jar MusicEditor.jar mary-little-lamb.txt composite

+Functionality:
+**PLEASE NOTE THAT Cuing Bar is the edge of the screen like Guitar hero**
+* Press "left mouse button" where you would like to create a note.
+* To create a longer note, after pressing the "left mouse button", drag the mouse to the right for the desired length
+* Press "Right Mouse button" on a note to delete it
+* Press "Middle mouse button" on a Note and Drag it to move a note.
+* Press "Space Bar" to Play the Song from Where you are Currently
+* Press "p" to play the song from the beginning
+* Press "a" to goto customAddNoteView where you can add notes of specific Instrument and Volume Outside the current range and pitch of the song.
+* Press "<" to Move Backwards in Song
+* Press ">" to Move Forwards in Song

 Changes:

+  ***Changes 5/6/2016***
+  There are no notable changes.
+More functionality was added without changing previous functionality in any notable way

+  ***Previous Changes***
   The Note class was changed to accomodate fields necessary for the MIDI view.
   The getter-setter pattern was also applied here.